Kiru671/Portfolio/README.md

 **Legacy Version**: [Different Gliding Approach](https://www.youtube.com/watch?v=sda4-PCvpYM)

-**Conclusion**: This project resulted in a flight mechanic that feels intuitive, with a movement economy that engages the player.
+**Conclusion**: This project resulted in a flight mechanic that feels intuitive and nice to control.
 It honed my skills in creating state machine patterns and handling complex mechanics.

 ### Project 3: Apocalypse Hauler (VR)